Fashion color coordination has two components: what flatters you and what-goes-with-what.

 If you truly cannot decide, "What colors should I wear?" and can afford it, consider hiring a fashion color expert with good references and credentials.

-I often write about colors, because it is fun to think about which ones are complementary and what can add that special pop.
+I often write about colors, because it is fun to think about what colors go with each other and what can add that special pop.

 Here a some tips about how to mix and match the best khakis for stylish combinations.